Skip to main content

 35. Clarity – For the Most Sentimental

 Considered the tear-jerker of the program, this is awarded to an entry that best draws an emotional response, and the use of tissues, from its audience.
 Include any metrics that demonstrate the success of the program.
-There is one winner for this category.
+Only one credit union will receive this award.

 back to top